ron2015schmitt/Mathematiques-old/README.md

 This is an experimential branch comparing two different methods for implemeneting addition between two vectors of type `Vector<Vector<double>>`.

-1. recursion ？⸺ compiles but get core dump "bad alloc" error
+1. recursion ✓ ⸺ got this working
 1. deep indexing ✓ ⸺ got this working

 ## Test code